SaiMahitVaddadi/EGAT-Private/TO-DO.md

 - Params:
     - Create a params class that caters to hyperparameter tuning

 - YARP:
     - Write the open shell functions.
     - Write in the automated EGAT model with RGD1 in it.

-- Aggregators
+    - Write in the AN1x-bb model

-    - Add in the other aggregators.
+- PyG Compatability